 In most cases, stat priorities do not change for specs on both our Easy Mode and full guide pages.
 Despite this, the finer details regarding each indvidual stat and the reason behind why they are picked is covered in our full stat page linked below.

 Legendary Choice for Havoc Demon Hunter

 Havoc has quite a few choices with some of them being more specialized.
 Because of this, we recommend grabbing Collective Anguish first.
 This is the most flexible pick that works both in single-target and AoE, and even has some synergy with the build linked above.

 For more Legendary choices and explanations of different picks available, you can look at our dedicated Legendary page below:

 If you are looking for more information about what gear to look out for when playing, you can also check our Gear page linked below.

 Basic Rotation for Havoc Demon Hunters

-- Use Metamorphosis as a large damage cooldown, try to have 80+ Fury ready before activating it.
+- Cast Metamorphosis, and try to have some Fury pooled before activating it.